 Click here to purchase your copy.

-This is the first book I’ve read by this author but I will definitely be reading everything else she writes.
-I am giving this wonderful story a rating of 5 stars and highly recommending it.
+I have never read anything else by this author.
+I will be looking for her other books now though.
+I am giving this delightful book a rating of 5 stars and highly recommending it.

-I received a free eBook copy of this novel through Celebrate Lit.
+I received a free eBook copy of this book through Celebrate Lit.
 I have chosen to write this review to express my personal opinion.

 About the Author

 Terri Wangard grew up in Green Bay, Wisconsin, during the Lombardi Glory Years.
 Her first Girl Scout badge was the Writer.
 These days she is writing historical fiction, and won the 2013 Writers on the Storm contest and 2013 First Impressions, as well as being a 2012 Genesis finalist.
 Holder of a bachelor’s degree in history and a master’s degree in library science, she lives in Wisconsin.
 Her research included going for a ride in a WWII B-17 Flying Fortress bomber.
 Classic Boating Magazine, a family business since 1984, keeps her busy as an associate editor.